What You Should Know About Free Solar Panels

 Free Solar Panel Cons

-- You won’t get the government incentives available for installing a photovoltaic system.
-There is a federal solar tax credit available for systems installed in 2022 and 2023, and some states or utilities offer solar rebates.
+You won’t get the government incentives available for installing a photovoltaic system.
+There is a federal solar tax credit available for systems installed through 2034, and some states or utilities offer solar rebates.
 However, if you don’t own your system, you can’t claim the solar tax credit with the IRS or local rebates.

 How Can I Get Free Solar Panels From The Government?